-- Drink plenty of fluids. - · Check your blood sugar. - Ask your healthcare provider which medications you may need to temporarily stop if you are dehydrated or unable to keep food down. - Speak to your healthcare provider about treating nausea and diarrhea, if needed. - Seek medical attention immediately if you have nausea and/or vomiting and new unexplained back pain.
+- Drink plenty of fluids. - · Check your blood sugar more often. - Ask your healthcare provider which medications you may need to temporarily stop if you are dehydrated or unable to keep food down. - Speak to your healthcare provider about treating nausea and diarrhea, if needed. - Seek medical attention immediately if gastrointestinal symptoms are severe or if they occur with any of the symptoms in the rare side effects section.